hau5test/livesplit_asl_mgx2ss/README.md

 The following and more ASL Var Viewer States are available:
 - Weapons Collected  - lists how many weapons have been collected
 - Items Collected    - lists how many items have been collected
-- Bosses Beated      - lists how many bosses in total have been beaten
 - Health             - lists Snake's health (Current Health) out of (Max Health)

 All key variables for the score screen